 Future Play is a collection featuring the three artworks shortlisted for the FutureFest Art Prize.
-Works in the collection will be showcased at the FutureFest weekend festival from 17-18 September 2016.
-One winning artwork will be selected following a live audience vote.
+Works in the collection was showcased at the FutureFest weekend festival from 17-18 September 2016.
+One winning artwork was selected following a live audience vote.

 Future Play is one of the four themes of FutureFest.
 Curated by Pat Kane, Future Play brings together in sports, artificial intelligence, computer games, organisations, science and the arts - to demonstrate how play and games are becoming our key tools for navigating the possibilities of the future.